txt/se24fall/docs/03code.md

 So he wrote a "tangle" system where code and comments, ordered for explaining, was rejigged at load time into what the compiler needs.
 I found I could do a small part of Knthu's tangle  with a [5 line decorator](#decorators).

+#### Pattern: Short functions

+- Robert Martin:
+  - Functions should do one thing.
+They should do it well.
+They should do it only.
+  - Smaller functions are mostly robust, easy to read and maintain.
+  - So the first rule of functions is that they should be small.
+    - How small?
+Some say [five lines](https://www.amazon.com/Five-Lines-Code-when-refactor/dp/161729831X)
+  - The second rule of functions is that they should be smaller than that.

 ####  Pattern: DRY, not WET
 - WET = Write everything twice.